cybersamx/react-recipes/nextjs/basic-app/README.md

-# Basic Next.js React
+# Basic Next.js (AppDir)

-Simple project to demonstrate React project setup using Next.js.
+Simple project that demonstrates a basic Next.js project setup using the appDir programming model.

 ## Setup